AlvaroTorrent1/Amazon-Sales/README.md

 ### Steps followed

 - Step 1 : Load data into BigQuery, dataset is a xls. file.
--

 - Step 2 : exploring the dataset to understand its structure, and patterns.
-Then, I cleaned the data meticulously to address missing values, outliers, and inconsistencies, ensuring data integrity
+Then, cleaned the data meticulously to address missing values, outliers, and inconsistencies, ensuring data integrity
--

 - Step 3 : Connect to Power BI using BigQuery as a datasource.
 - Step 4 :
 - Step 5 : For calculating average delay time, null values were not taken into account as only less than 1% values are null in this column(i.e column named "Arrival Delay")